o2dazone/GarminPolarUploader/README.md

 * [Download GcpUploader]
 * unzip GcpUploader to /opt/pygupload
 * create a symbolic link, sudo ln -s /opt/pygupload/gupload.py /usr/local/bin/gupload.py
-* cd into /opt/pygupload and run `setup.py install`
+* cd into /opt/pygupload and run `sudo setup.py install`
+* Git clone this repo into whatever directory you want

 ## Usage
-* Create a .guploadrc file in your workspace with contents that look like this
+* Create a .guploadrc file in your cloned repo directory, with your garmin credentials laid out like this:

 ```java
 [Credentials]
 username=<username>
 password=<password>
 ```
+** Note: This is stored in plaintext...so anyone with access to your filesystem can see it, maybe set read perms on the file if you want to keep nosy people out

-* Run `upload.bash` located in the projects root directory

-Alternatively, you can setup a [launchd command to help]
+* Run `upload.bash` located in the projects root directory **Alternatively, you can setup a [launchd command to help]

+* Once this runs, you'll see in your terminal that your data is uploaded to Garmin.
+After this, it will convert your data over to .hrm files.
+A client will pop up, asking you to log into your Polar account.
+Log in, and browse the contents of your computer.
+Your HRM data should be inside GarminPolarUploader/hrm.
+Once they're uploaded, a checkbox will appear next to it, indicating that its been uploaded.

+## Configuration
+Default configuration supports Garmin FR 620, and Garmin Edge 800, scanning as far back as 1 full day (24 hours) of activity.
+If you'd like to add more devices, or change how far back to scan, feel free to alter these properties in the .settings file in the root dir of this project.